Source code for spacepy.ctrans

 [docs] def gmst(self): """Calculate Greenwich Mean Sidereal Time Notes ----- The formulation used to calculate GMST is selected using the status of the 'pnmodel' variable in the CTrans object attributes. """ if not (self.__status['time'] or self.__status['timeInProgress']): self.calcTimes(from_gmst=True) pnmodel = self.attrs['pnmodel'] const = self['constants'] # Greenwich Mean Sidereal Time UT1_P1 = self['UT1_JC'] coeffB = 8640184.812866 coeffC = 0.093104 coeffD = 6.2e-6 if pnmodel.upper() == 'IAU82': # total fractional part of UT1 Julian day fts = const.daysec * (self['UT1_JD'] % 1 + const.j2000_jd % 1) gmst_rad = ((const.twopi/const.daysec) * ((-19089.45159 + (coeffB + (coeffC + coeffD*UT1_P1) * UT1_P1) * UT1_P1) + fts)) % const.twopi self['GMST'] = np.rad2deg(gmst_rad)/15 self['GMST_rad'] = gmst_rad elif pnmodel.upper() == 'IAU00': du = self['UT1_JD'] - const.j2000_jd theta = const.twopi*(0.7790572732640 + 0.00273781191135448*du + du % 1) % const.twopi t = self['TT_JC'] angle = (0.014506 + (4612.15739966 + (1.39667721 + (- 0.00009344 + (0.00001882) * t) * t) * t) * t) self['GMST_rad'] = (theta + angle*const.arcsec) % const.twopi self['GMST'] = np.rad2deg(self['GMST_rad'])/15 else: raise Exception

 def _calcSun(self): """ Calculate the Sun vector.
 This should only be called from within calcCoreTransforms, after the ECI2000 <-> ECIMOD transforms have been defined """ validEntry = self.__status['time'] and self.__status['orbital'] validEntry = validEntry and (self.__status['coreInProgress'] or self.__status['transformCore']) if not validEntry: self._raiseErr(RuntimeError, 'sun') const = self['constants'] eccen = self['Eccentricity'] cos_epsilon = np.cos(self['ObliquityEcliptic_rad']) sin_epsilon = np.sin(self['ObliquityEcliptic_rad']) cos_lambda = np.cos(self['LambdaSun']) sin_lambda = np.sin(self['LambdaSun']) if self.attrs['ephmodel'] == 'LGMDEFAULT': earth_sun_distance = const.AU*((1.0 - eccen * eccen) / (1.0 + eccen * np.cos(self['TrueAnomaly'])) / const.Re) self['EarthSunDistance_Re'] = earth_sun_distance # Direction of the Sun in MOD coords sunVec = np.empty(3) sunVec[0] = cos_lambda sunVec[1] = cos_epsilon*sin_lambda sunVec[2] = sin_epsilon*sin_lambda self['SunVector_MOD'] = sunVec # Convert to ECI2000 self['SunVector_J2000'] = self.convert(sunVec, 'ECIMOD', 'ECI2000') elif self.attrs['ephmodel'] == 'DE421': raise NotImplementedError # TODO: get Sun vector from DE421 (read HDF5 of coeffs from LGM github?) # and use numpy chebyshev module for polynomials from coeffs # TODO: get Earth-Sun distance as magnitude of Sun vector (put in R_E) # TODO: normalize Sun vector (this is in ECIJ2000) def _raiseErr(self, errtype, code): """Common error raising method Parameters ---------- errtype : Exception Exception to raise code : str Error category.
 Defines error message. """ if code == 'ephmodel': err = 'No alternate models of ephemerides at this time' elif code == 'pnmodel': err = 'No alternate models of precession/nutation at this time' elif code == 'time_in': err = 'Input time must be single-valued.
 Allowed types are datetime.datetime, ' + \ 'spacepy.time.Ticktock, or any valid input type for spacepy.time.Ticktock' elif code == 'eop': err = 'Earth Oriention Parameters not found' elif code == 'sun': err = 'Invalid entry into Sun vector routine.
-Not intended for direct use.' elif code == 'transform': err = 'Requested coordinate transform not defined.' else: err = 'Operation not defined' raise errtype('CTrans: {0}'.format(err)) def _kepler(self, mean_anom, ecc, tol=1e-8, maxiter=100): """ Solve Kepler's equation for eccentric anomaly Parameters ---------- mean_anom : float Mean anomaly in radians ecc : float Eccentricity of orbit Returns ------- ecc_anom : float Eccentric anomaly in radians """ ecc_anom = mean_anom + ecc * np.sin(mean_anom) count = 0 error = 1 while (error > tol) and (count < maxiter): ecc_anom_old = ecc_anom ecc_anom = ecc_anom_old + (mean_anom - ecc_anom_old + ecc * np.sin(ecc_anom_old)) \ / (1 - ecc * np.cos(ecc_anom_old)) count += 1 error = np.abs(ecc_anom - ecc_anom_old) if count >= maxiter: import warnings warnings.warn('Estimation of eccentric anomaly failed to converge') return ecc_anom
+Not intended for direct use.' elif code == 'transform': err = 'Requested coordinate transform not defined.' else: err = 'Operation not defined' raise errtype('CTrans: {0}'.format(err)) def _kepler(self, mean_anom, ecc, tol=1e-8, maxiter=100): """ Solve Kepler's equation for eccentric anomaly Parameters ---------- mean_anom : float Mean anomaly in radians ecc : float Eccentricity of orbit Returns ------- ecc_anom : float Eccentric anomaly in radians """ ecc_anom = mean_anom + ecc * np.sin(mean_anom) count = 0 error = 1 while (error > tol) and (count < maxiter): ecc_anom_old = ecc_anom ecc_anom = ecc_anom_old + (mean_anom - ecc_anom_old + ecc * np.sin(ecc_anom_old)) \ / (1 - ecc * np.cos(ecc_anom_old)) count += 1 error = np.abs(ecc_anom - ecc_anom_old) if count >= maxiter: import warnings warnings.warn('Estimation of eccentric anomaly failed to converge', stacklevel=2) return ecc_anom

-[docs]def geo_to_gdz(geovec, units='km', geoid=WGS84): """ Convert geocentric geographic (cartesian GEO) to geodetic (spherical GDZ) Uses Heikkinen's exact solution [#Heikkinen]_, see Zhu et al. [#Zhu] for details.
+[docs] def geo_to_gdz(geovec, units='km', geoid=WGS84): """ Convert geocentric geographic (cartesian GEO) to geodetic (spherical GDZ) Uses Heikkinen's exact solution [#Heikkinen]_, see Zhu et al. [#Zhu]_ for details.
 Parameters ---------- geovec : array-like Nx3 array (or array-like) of geocentric geographic [x, y, z] coordinates Returns ------- out : numpy.ndarray Nx3 array of geodetic altitude, latitude, and longitude Notes ----- .. versionadded:: 0.3.0 References ---------- .. [#Heikkinen] Heikkinen, M., "Geschlossene formeln zur berechnung raumlicher geodatischer koordinaten aus rechtwinkligen koordinaten", Z. Vermess., vol. 107, pp. 207-211, 1982. .. [#Zhu] J. Zhu, "Conversion of Earth-centered Earth-fixed coordinates to geodetic coordinates," in IEEE Transactions on Aerospace and Electronic Systems, vol. 30, no. 3, pp. 957-961, July 1994, doi: 10.1109/7.303772. """ posarr = np.atleast_2d(geovec).T x_geo = posarr[0, :] y_geo = posarr[1, :] z_geo = posarr[2, :] if units == 'Re': # Make sure positions are in km rx = x_geo*geoid['A'] ry = y_geo*geoid['A'] rz = z_geo*geoid['A'] else: rx = x_geo ry = y_geo rz = z_geo rad2 = rx*rx + ry*ry rad = np.sqrt(rad2) z2 = rz*rz # Heikkinen's method, as written in Zhu et al. # Each equation not explicitly in Zhu is marked with a trailing comment F = 54.0*geoid['B2']*z2 G = rad2 + geoid['1mE2']*z2 - geoid['E2']*geoid['A2mB2'] G2 = G*G # Square G for convenience c = (geoid['E4']*F*rad2)/(G*G*G) s = np.cbrt(1 + c + np.sqrt(c*c + 2*c)) denom_p = s + 1/s + 1 # Shorthand for term in P's denominator P = F/(3*denom_p*denom_p*G2) Q = np.sqrt(1 + 2*geoid['E4']*P) # The second term in r0 can evaluate as negative... sqrt_for_r0 = np.abs((0.5*geoid['A2'])*(1 + 1/Q) - (geoid['1mE2']*P*z2)/(Q*(1 + Q)) - 0.5*P*rad2) # Back to Heikinnen's method per Zhu r0 = -(geoid['E2']*P*rad)/(1 + Q) + np.sqrt(sqrt_for_r0) brac_u = (rad - geoid['E2']*r0) # Shorthand for term in U and V denominator U = np.sqrt(brac_u*brac_u + z2) V = np.sqrt(brac_u*brac_u + geoid['1mE2']*z2) z0 = (geoid['B2']*rz)/(geoid['A']*V) # Heikkinen's solution has a singularity at the pole, so let's trap that here polemask = rad <= 1e-12 lati_gdz = np.empty_like(ry) if polemask.any(): # Make sure we assign the correct pole zmask = rz > 0 nhem = np.logical_and(polemask, zmask) shem = np.logical_and(polemask, ~zmask) lati_gdz[nhem] = 90 lati_gdz[shem] = -90 lati_gdz[~polemask] = np.rad2deg(np.arctan((rz[~polemask] + geoid['EP2']*z0[~polemask]) / rad[~polemask])) # Geodetic latitude (phi in Zhu paper) alti_gdz = U*(1 - geoid['B2']/(geoid['A']*V)) # Geodetic altitude [km] (h in Zhu paper) long_gdz = np.rad2deg(np.arctan2(ry, rx)) # Geodetic longitude (same as GEO) out = np.c_[alti_gdz, lati_gdz, long_gdz] if units == 'Re': # Return in Re out[:, 0] /= geoid['A'] return out.squeeze()

-[docs]def gdz_to_geo(gdzvec, units='km', geoid=WGS84): """ Convert geodetic (GDZ) coordinates to geocentric geographic Parameters ---------- gdzvec : array-like Nx3 array of geodetic altitude, latitude, longitude (in specified units) Returns ------- out : numpy.ndarray Nx3 array of geocentric geographic x, y, z coordinates Other Parameters ---------------- units : str Units for input geodetic altitude.
+[docs] def gdz_to_geo(gdzvec, units='km', geoid=WGS84): """ Convert geodetic (GDZ) coordinates to geocentric geographic Parameters ---------- gdzvec : array-like Nx3 array of geodetic altitude, latitude, longitude (in specified units) Returns ------- out : numpy.ndarray Nx3 array of geocentric geographic x, y, z coordinates Other Parameters ---------------- units : str Units for input geodetic altitude.
 Options are 'km' or 'Re'.
 Default is 'km'.
 Output units will be the same as input units. geoid : spacepy.ctrans.Ellipsoid Instance of a reference ellipsoid to use for geodetic conversion.
 Default is WGS84.
 Notes ----- .. versionadded:: 0.3.0 """ posarr = np.atleast_2d(gdzvec) h = posarr[:, 0] if units == 'km' else posarr[:, 0]*geoid['A'] # convert to km lam = np.deg2rad(posarr[:, 1]) phi = np.deg2rad(posarr[:, 2]) chi = np.sqrt(1 - geoid['E2']*np.sin(lam)*np.sin(lam)) # Convert to GEO [km] x = (geoid['A']/chi + h)*np.cos(lam)*np.cos(phi) y = (geoid['A']/chi + h)*np.cos(lam)*np.sin(phi) z = (geoid['A']*(1 - geoid['E2'])/chi + h)*np.sin(lam) out = np.c_[x, y, z] if units == 'km': return out.squeeze() else: # Return in Re return out.squeeze()/geoid['A']

-[docs]def geo_to_rll(geovec, units='km', geoid=WGS84): """Calculate RLL from geocentric geographic (GEO) coordinates Parameters ---------- geovec : array-like Nx3 array of geographic radius, latitude, longitude (in specified units) Returns ------- rllvec : numpy.ndarray Nx3 array of [distance from Earth's center, geodetic latitude, geodetic longitude] Other Parameters ---------------- units : str Units for input geodetic altitude.
+[docs] def geo_to_rll(geovec, units='km', geoid=WGS84): """Calculate RLL from geocentric geographic (GEO) coordinates Parameters ---------- geovec : array-like Nx3 array of geographic radius, latitude, longitude (in specified units) Returns ------- rllvec : numpy.ndarray Nx3 array of [distance from Earth's center, geodetic latitude, geodetic longitude] Other Parameters ---------------- units : str Units for input geodetic altitude.
 Options are 'km' or 'Re'.
 Default is 'km'.
 Output units will be the same as input units. geoid : spacepy.ctrans.Ellipsoid Instance of a reference ellipsoid to use for geodetic conversion.
 Default is WGS84.
 Notes ----- .. versionadded:: 0.3.0 """ rllvec = np.atleast_2d(geo_to_gdz(geovec, units=units, geoid=geoid)) # Reolace altitude with norm of Cartesian position rllvec[:, 0] = np.linalg.norm(geovec, axis=-1) return rllvec.squeeze()

-[docs]def rll_to_geo(rllvec, units='km', geoid=WGS84): """Calculate geocentric geographic (GEO) from RLL coordinates Parameters ---------- rllvec : array-like Nx3 array of geocentric radius, geodetic latitude, geodetic longitude (in specified units) Returns ------- geoarr : numpy.ndarray Nx3 array of [altitude, geodetic latitude, geodetic longitude] Other Parameters ---------------- units : str Units for input geocentric radii.
+[docs] def rll_to_geo(rllvec, units='km', geoid=WGS84): """Calculate geocentric geographic (GEO) from RLL coordinates Parameters ---------- rllvec : array-like Nx3 array of geocentric radius, geodetic latitude, geodetic longitude (in specified units) Returns ------- geoarr : numpy.ndarray Nx3 array of [altitude, geodetic latitude, geodetic longitude] Other Parameters ---------------- units : str Units for input geocentric radii.
 Options are 'km' or 'Re'.
 Default is 'km'.
 Output units will be the same as input units. geoid : spacepy.ctrans.Ellipsoid Instance of a reference ellipsoid to use for geodetic conversion.
 Default is WGS84.
 Notes ----- .. versionadded:: 0.3.0 """ posarr = np.atleast_2d(rllvec).astype(float) surf = np.zeros_like(posarr) surf[:, 1:] = posarr[:, 1:] geoid_at_pos = np.atleast_2d(gdz_to_geo(surf, units=units, geoid=geoid)) gdz = posarr.copy() # remove geoid height from geocentric radius at each location gdz[:, 0] -= np.linalg.norm(geoid_at_pos, axis=-1) geoarr = gdz_to_geo(gdz, units=units, geoid=geoid) return geoarr

-[docs]def convert_multitime(coords, ticks, sys_in, sys_out, defaults=None, itol=None): ''' Convert coordinates for N times, where N >= 1 Parameters ---------- coords : array-like Coordinates as Nx3 array.
+[docs] def convert_multitime(coords, ticks, sys_in, sys_out, defaults=None, itol=None): ''' Convert coordinates for N times, where N >= 1 Parameters ---------- coords : array-like Coordinates as Nx3 array.
 Cartesian assumed unless input system is geodetic. ticks : spacepy.time.Ticktock Times for each element of coords.
 Must contain either N times or 1 time. sys_in : str Name of input coordinate system. sys_out : str Name of output coordinate system.
 Other Parameters ---------------- defaults : namedtuple or None Named tuple with parameters from coordinates module itol : float Time tolerance, in seconds, for using a unique set of conversions.
 Default is 1.
 Supplying a defaults namedtuple (i.e., if routine is called by spacepy.cooordinates.Coords.convert) will override this value. ''' itol = itol if defaults is None else defaults.itol # Calculate a CTrans for each unique time ctdict = dict() ttused = set() tais = ticks.TAI for idx, tt in enumerate(tais): if tt not in ctdict: # for speed, let's not recalculate transforms # for times very close to each other (defined # by the itol kwarg) if ttused: usedlist = list(ttused) closest = np.argmin(np.abs(tt - usedlist)) tdiff = np.abs(tt - usedlist[closest]) else: tdiff = itol + 1 if tdiff < itol and ctdict: ctdict[tt] = ctdict[usedlist[closest]] else: ctdict[tt] = CTrans(ticks[idx]) ctdict[tt].calcCoreTransforms() if sys_in in magsys or sys_out in magsys: ctdict[tt].calcMagTransforms() ttused.add(tt) # Unless speed becomes an issue, let's just loop over each value # except the spacial case of only 1 unique time loopover = np.atleast_2d(coords) if len(ctdict) == 1: newcoords = ctdict[tais[0]].convert(loopover, sys_in, sys_out, defaults=defaults) else: newcoords = np.empty_like(loopover) for idx, cc in enumerate(loopover): newcoords[idx] = ctdict[tais[idx]].convert(cc, sys_in, sys_out, defaults=defaults) return newcoords.squeeze()